Ing-David/PFE/README.md

 # Installation

 There are some modules that you need to install.
-If you use pip in your environment:
+If you use `pip` in your environment using the following commands:

 `!pip install rdflib`